-Many of Britain’s ancient trees are becoming more and more under threat from vandalism, diseases and developers.
-We need to do more in looking after and taking care of our long-standing oxygen givers; they also provide a great habitat for many species of wildlife; lichen, bugs, birds and more.
+Many of Britain’s oldest trees are becoming more and more under threat from vandalism, diseases and developers.
+We need to do more in looking after and taking care of our long standing oxygen givers; they also provide a great habitat for many species of wildlife; lichen, bugs, birds and more.

 These wooden giants have stood for hundreds if not thousands of years, seen off multiple invasions, countless monarchs, political disruption and turmoil; weathered the worst storms and with our help, can live through climate change and stand for thousands more years to come.

 Sussex is host to some of the world’s oldest arboretum and ancient trees.
 Some of the most outstanding ancient native trees in Britain stand strong in the county.
 Below are listed the four most significant ancient trees of native species growing in Sussex.

 (Preston Twin (Twins))

 English Elm (Ulmus minor var. vulgaris / Syn U. procera)

 Until the summer of 2019 this ancient English Elm tree stood as a pair of twins.
 The two Preston Twins (Elm Trees) were originally planted circa 1613.
 Sadly, as with many others of the National Elm Collection in Brighton; one of the Preston Twins had to be removed due to a Dutch Elm Disease (DED) infection.
 Leaving the remaining tree to be the Oldest Elm Tree in the World.